SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_11_2](images/ex_1_11_2.png)

       The following popup will appear where you need to select the target connection.
-In this case please select *SAP Datasphere* as target connection.
+In this case, please select *SAP Datasphere* as target connection.

     ![ex_01_12](images/ex_01_12.png)